zarr-developers/zarr-python/docs/talks/scipy2019/submission.rst

-support for multiple concurrent readers or writers; support for a variety of parallel computing environments, from multi-threaded execution on a single CPU to multi-process execution across a multi-node cluster; pluggable storage subsystem with support for cloud object stores; pluggable encoding subsystem with support for a variety of modern compressors.
+support for multiple concurrent readers or writers; support for a variety of parallel computing environments, from multi-threaded execution on a single CPU to multi-process execution across a multi-node cluster; pluggable storage subsystem with support for file systems, key-value databases and cloud object stores; pluggable encoding subsystem with support for a variety of modern compressors.

 Results
 ~~~~~~~